matihost/monorepo/terraform/aws-network-setup/README.md

 - NAT instance in public subnet to allow private subnet access internet.
   In production NAT Gateway should be used.
 NAT instance is AWS free-tier eliglibe version of NAT Gateway.

-- plus sample webserver instance in private subnet.
+- (Optionally) plus sample webserver instance in private subnet.

 Bastion node exposes only SSH to computer which execute Terraform script.